kellan/laughingmeme/_posts/2006-03-08-briefly-on-google-calendar.md

     - google
 ---

-Yup, I saw the Michael’s coverage of \[Google Calendar aka CL2\](http://www.techcrunch.com/2006/03/08/exclusive-screenshots-google-calendar/).
+Yup, I saw the Michael’s coverage of [Google Calendar aka CL2](http://www.techcrunch.com/2006/03/08/exclusive-screenshots-google-calendar/).
 From what little information we’ve got sounds like they’re doing a huge amount of it right.

 Personally most intrigued by the idea that they’ll “combine their event creation feature with a web crawl and parsing of event data”.
 We ask a number of things of our calendars (well at least three), and one of the most important and least served to date is synchronicity.

-**update \[6 hours later\]:** Well, some of it right at least.
+**update [6 hours later]:** Well, some of it right at least.